frontenddogma/rote-learning-html-css/manuscript/html.md

 * `select`
 * `textarea`

-Elements that can be interactive content under certain circumstances:
+Elements that can constitute interactive content under certain circumstances:

 * `a`
 * `audio`